opendocsg/slw-judgments-backfill/2011_SGHC_240/report.md

 22     Due to the circumstances here, the accused persons should each receive in total more than the maximum imprisonment period of 14 years that the district court may impose in any one case under the provisions of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (it was not in dispute that the Criminal Procedure Code in force before 2011 applies to this case).

 23     The prosecution argued that the guilty pleas were not motivated by genuine remorse and should therefore be accorded little mitigating weight.
 The accused persons here knew that their game was up when CAD came into the picture and “their guilty pleas stem from a pragmatic realization that there is no point in delaying the inevitable”.
-“It is all too easy for an offender to say he is sorry when the strong arm of the law has caught up with him” ( _Chen Weixiong Jerrick v Public Prosecutor_ [2003] 2 SLR(R) 334 at [23]).
+“It is all too easy for an offender to say he is sorry when the strong arm of the law has caught up with him” ( _Chen Weixiong Jerrick v Public Prosecutor_ <span class="citation">[2003] 2 SLR(R) 334</span> at [23]).

 24     The prosecution also contended that there was no real restitution as most of the assets recovered were seized by the CAD in the course of its investigations.
 While the recovered assets would reduce the overall financial loss caused to SLA, they should not be viewed as evidence of remorse.

 25     The “one transaction rule” should not apply to this case as there was no proximity in time in the multiple offences.
 Consecutive imprisonment terms should be imposed on the accused persons “for a significant number of charges so that the court may show its abhorrence of the nefarious conduct” in this case.
-The prosecution cited the Court of Appeal’s decision in _ADF v PP_ [2010] 1 SLR 874 for the proposition that more than two consecutive imprisonment sentences ought to be given serious consideration in dealing with distinct offences when one or more of the following factors are present:
+The prosecution cited the Court of Appeal’s decision in _ADF v PP_ <span class="citation">[2010] 1 SLR 874</span> for the proposition that more than two consecutive imprisonment sentences ought to be given serious consideration in dealing with distinct offences when one or more of the following factors are present:

  Persistent or habitual offenders;